The Academic Major

 First-year students will be given the opportunity to declare a major at the beginning of their second semester.
 Students receive an email instructing them how to electronically declare a major.
 The process is completed when an advisor from the department of the declared major is assigned.
 Students are notified via email with the name of their new advisor.

 Students who remain or change to undeclared stay with their first-year advisor until the end of their second semester, or until they have decided on a major; if a student decides on a major before the end of their second semester, they should visit Academic Advising at the Center for Student Success to complete a major declaration form.
 If a student is still undecided at the end of the 2nd semester, he/she will be assigned to an advisor in the Academic Advising department at the Center for Student Success.
 The student will be encouraged to consult other services offered through the Center for Student Success.

 Fulfilling Major Requirements

 The College Catalog accurately describes the academic requirements for all majors.
 Your major advisor should be your main resource when making your course selections.
 Academic Advising staff in the Center for Student Success can provide additional consultation if necessary.
-Checksheets of required courses for each major are available on the Registration and Records website.
+Degree planners for each major are available in the Catalog found on the Registration and Records website.